Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Ensemble Based-Data Assimilation

 \subsection{Localization}

-In practical applications of ensemble-based methods, the limited ensemble size introduces sampling errors in the estimation of covariance matrices.
-These sampling errors generate spurious correlations between the model parameters and the predicted data, leading to excessive or erroneous model updates.
-As a result, the ensemble may experience severe variance reduction or, in extreme cases, complete collapse, rendering it unable to effectively assimilate new data \citep{hamill:01}.
+In practical applications of ensemble-based methods, the limited ensemble size leads to sampling errors in the estimation of covariance matrices.
+These errors introduce spurious correlations between model parameters and predicted data, which can result in overly aggressive or inaccurate updates.
+Consequently, the ensemble may undergo severe variance reduction or, in extreme cases, collapse entirely, compromising its ability to effectively assimilate new data \citep{hamill:01,aanonsen:09}.

 The standard approach to mitigate these sampling errors is localization \citep{houtekamer:01}.
-In practice, localization is applied by making the Schur (Hadamard) product between the localization matrix $\mathbf{R}$ and the Kalman gain matrix.
+In practice, localization is applied by making the Schur (Hadamard) product between the localization matrix $\R \in \mathds{R}^{N_m \times N_d}$ and the Kalman gain matrix \citep{emerick:16a}.
 This leads to a modified ES-MDA analysis equation: